Elanorr/Nodemailer/README.md

 AWSSDK use the aws-sdk node module that wraps all the HTTP requests to SES servers.
 It allows the use of IAM roles instead of AWS credentials (but still usable).
+Credentials can also be specified using environment variables.

 Possible AWSSDK options are the following: